jcombari/My-Conda-Commands/README.md

     $ conda deactivate

+* JupyterLab can be installed

+    $ install -c conda-forge jupyterlab

 * Get a list of all my environments Active environment shown with * conda info --envs conda info -e

 * Get a list of all my environments Active environment shown with * conda info --envs